A Complete Guide to General and Specific Licenses

 What is an OFAC license?

-OFAC licenses are official permissions that allow individuals and legal entities to conduct transactions or other actions that would otherwise be prohibited by U.S. sanctions law.
-These documents do not lift sanctions but create a legal exception to the rules for specific situations.
 Obtaining OFAC authorization means protecting your company from accusations of circumventing restrictions and proving the legitimacy of your intentions.
-Without such a license, any operation involving the interests of sanctioned parties will be considered illegal and will result in strict measures from the American regulator.
-Obtaining OFAC authorization is not a formality but a critically necessary step for continuing operations in complex jurisdictions.
+Without such a license, any operation involving the interests of sanctioned countries or parties will be considered illegal and will result in strict measures from the American regulator.
+That makes an OFAC authorization a critical step for continuing operations in complex jurisdictions.

 When is an OFAC license required?

-For many companies, international operations are the foundation of their activities.
-However, interaction with jurisdictions under sanctions is associated with serious legal risks.
-Authorization from OFAC becomes mandatory in a number of cases where a company’s activities intersect with sanction regimes.
-Typical scenarios requiring the issuance of an OFAC license include international money transfers, especially if they are denominated in US dollars or pass through American correspondent banks.
-Authorization is also necessary when entering into contracts with counterparties from countries under embargo or with individuals included in the SDN (Specially Designated Nationals) list.
+OFAC authorization is also necessary when entering into contracts with counterparties from countries under embargo or with individuals included in the SDN (Specially Designated Nationals) list.
 The supply of certain categories of goods, the provision of legal or consulting services, and even carrying out humanitarian missions often require prior approval from OFAC.

 OFAC: who is obligated to comply with sanctions?